dvsara/Header-animation/readme.md

 <h1 align="center">Hi 👋, I'm Sara Caredda</h1>
 A passionate web development learner from Italy.

-# Personal portfolio
+# Header animation
-This is a website that I generated in order to showcase my projects.
-Please contact me at https://github.com/dvsara/ if you have any feedback or ideas for the website.
+This is a website section that I generated in order to showcase my skills.
+Please contact me at https://github.com/dvsara/ if you have any feedback or ideas for this project.
 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Leave a ⭐  if you like it!

 ## Description